bitwebs/bittree/README.md

 #### `{ seq, key, value } = await db.get(key)`

 Get a key, value.
 If the key does not exist, `null` is returned.
-`seq` is the hypercore version at which this key was inserted.
+`seq` is the unichain version at which this key was inserted.

 #### `await db.del(key)`